crodriguezo/TMLGA/README.md

 * Evaluation

 # Installation

+## Download
+Features used for Charades-STA can be downloaded from the following (https://drive.google.com/open?id=16CNli3XE8B_Bsr3EzcRHu-VSI_juvv8t)[link]

+We train our model using pre-trained word vectors (http://nlp.stanford.edu/data/glove.840B.300d.zip)[glove.840B.300d.zip]

 ## Requirements
-We share a list of package used in our virtual enviroment in packagelist.txt, which can be used to create an identical environment with the following command
+We share a list of package used in our anaconda virtual enviroment in packagelist.txt, which can be used to create an identical environment with the following command

 ```
 conda create --name myenv --file packageslist.txt
 ```

-We are using pytorch 1.1.0

-## Download
-Features used for Charades-STA can be downloaded from the following (link)[https://drive.google.com/open?id=16CNli3XE8B_Bsr3EzcRHu-VSI_juvv8t]

-We train our model using pre-trained word vectors (glove.840B.300d.zip)[http://nlp.stanford.edu/data/glove.840B.300d.zip]
 # Testing

 # Training